Certified Provider FAQ

 What are the technical requirements for a certified offering?

-The Cloud Foundry PaaS Certification requires that the certified offerings meet technical requirements as defined by the foundation’s PMC Council.
+The Cloud Foundry PaaS Certification requires that the certified offerings meet technical requirements as defined by the Foundation’s PMC Council.
 The PMC Council is the group charged with technical governance of the Cloud Foundry Foundation projects.
-The requirements for the 2017 program year are posted here.
+The requirements for the current program year are posted here.

 How is compliance governed?